 Live streaming applications provide the content creator (end-user) video broadcasting platforms where they can easily broadcast their video content to wide audiences(end users) in real-time.

-Real examples of Popular Live Streaming Applications
+Real Examples of Popular Live Streaming Applications

-Twitch: Twitch is a live streaming application which is usually used to broadcast video games.
+Twitch: Twitch is a live streaming application that is usually used to broadcast video games.
 It even lets us chat with the viewers and other streamers at any point in time.
 It has simple yet instinctive navigation to find the content.

-Instagram: Instagram is a social media application which also has a live streaming feature.
+Instagram: Instagram is a social media application that also has a live streaming feature.
 It lets the streamer broadcast their videos and interact with their followers(audience).
 There is a live chat function where the followers send their messages to the content creator (streamer).

-Facebook: Facebook is also a social media platform which has so many different features, live streaming is one of its popular features.
+Facebook: Facebook is also a social media platform that has so many different features, live streaming is one of its popular features.
 It also has a new mode where the creator can communicate events, groups, and individuals to broadcast selectively.

-Zoom: Zoom is a communication platform where we can send instant messages, call and set up virtual meetings.
-We can add up to 100 people to live broadcast the video in the zoom application.
-These cloud meetings on zoom are truly revolutionary and the best live streaming applications out there.
+Zoom: Zoom is a communication platform where we can send instant messages, call, and set up virtual meetings.
+We can add up to 100 people to live broadcast the video in the Zoom application.
+These cloud meetings on Zoom are truly revolutionary and the best live-streaming applications out there.